GeoscienceAustralia/stormwavecluster/R/evmix_fit/README.md

     source('test_evmix_fit.R')

 from within R. It should print information on a number of tests with several PASS statements, a few package startup messages, but no FAIL's or other errors.
+Some figures are also produced.

+Note that these tests take 10s of minutes on my multicore linux machine -- and will take longer on machines running windows, since they are not setup to run in parallel with that OS.